peteroupc/peteroupc.github.io/random.md

 The PRNG chosen this way should meet at least the quality requirements of a statistical RNG implementation, and should be initialized with a full-length seed.

+<a id=GPU_Programming_Environments></a>
+### GPU Programming Environments

+In general, GL Shading Language (GLSL) and other programming environments designed for execution on a graphics processing unit (GPU)&mdash;
+- have limited access to some system resources compared with other programming environments,
+- are designed for parallel execution, and
+- do not store state,

+so random number generators for such environments are often designed as [**hash functions**](#Hash_Functions), because their output is determined solely by the input rather than both the input and state (as with PRNGs).
+Moreover, some of the hash functions which have been written in GLSL give undesirable results in computers whose GPUs support only 16-bit binary floating point numbers and no other kinds of numbers, which makes such GPUs an important consideration when choosing a hash function.

 <a id=Hash_Functions></a>
 ## Hash Functions